Library Postcards: Civic Pride in a Lost America.

 The cards themselves might make an interesting story.
 Attributed to R.W.
 Conzet, Chemist, Conzet himself is featured on the view below the oval.
 He appears to have been involved with water analysis.

-Similar to Fairbury's Dominy Library, and to Sycamore's and to Paxton's libraries.
+It resembles Fairbury's Dominy Library, and Sycamore's and to Paxton's Carnegie libraries.

 Obviously, microfilm is their friend.